 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain tests to check your body's response to tipranavir.

 Talk to your doctor about the risks of taking tipranavir.

 Tipranavir is used with ritonavir (Norvir) and other medications to treat human immunodeficiency virus infection (HIV).
 Tipranavir is in a class of medications called protease inhibitors.
 It works by decreasing the amount of HIV in the blood.
 Although tipranavir does not cure HIV, it may decrease your chance of developing acquired immunodeficiency syndrome (AIDS) and HIV-related illnesses such as serious infections or cancer.
 Taking these medications along with practicing safer sex and making other life-style changes may decrease the risk of transmitting the HIV virus to other people.

 How should this medicine be used?

 Tipranavir comes as a capsule and an oral solution (liquid) to take by mouth.
-It is taken with ritonavir, usually twice a day, with or without food.
+If tipranavir is taken with ritonavir capsules or solution, it is usually twice a day with or without food.
+If tipranavir is taken with ritonavir tablets, it is usually twice a day with meals.
 Take tipranavir and ritonavir at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take tipranavir exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.